HidenoriMatsubayashi/waffle/README.md

 # waffle

-`waffle` is a Wayland compositor Especially, it is developed assuming that it will be used in embedded devices.
+`waffle` is a Wayland compositor.
+Especially, it is developed assuming that it will be used in embedded devices.

 ## 1. Features